Skip to content

 Model routingBYO key (Anthropic, OpenAI, Google, OpenRouter, local Ollama)Bundled, subscription-managed

-Agent loopPlan → multi-file edits → terminal → browser, with approval gates per stepComposer mode handles multi-file edits in one prompt
+Agent loopPlan, then multi-file edits, then terminal, then browser, with approval gates per stepComposer mode handles multi-file edits in one prompt

 Pricing modelPay provider directly; usage-linkedFlat-rate Pro plan with a fast-request cap